hazendaz/makeself-maven-plugin/README.md

 With help of Cygwin, git for windows or other tools supplying bash for windows, this tool is fully functional with windows.

+## Windows ##

+[12/30/2020] Original windows logic to confirm bash is currently disabled as it detects incorrectly on recent windows 10.
+Instead for windows, it will always use the portable git distribution.

 To use in windows, configure Bash or Add git for windows '/usr/bin' to environment 'Path' variable to execute this plugin.

 Alternatively in windows, if bash is not found on the path, the plugin will download the portable copy of git-for-windows and install it into maven home under 'PortableGit' and will use that version to run necessary bash steps.